A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Covariate Adjustment

-The LOO IDPD estimator and Des Raj difference estimators are both covariate adjusted Horvitz-Thompson estimators. \cite{su_model-assisted_2021} also propose adjusting the regression formation for the Horvitz-Thompson estimator using the approach of \cite{lin_agnostic_2013}, although the authors analyze this estimator under simple cluster randomization rather than paired cluster randomization (see Appendix~\ref{chpt:appn_pcrt1}).

-To the best of our knowledge, are no direct discussions of how to incorporate covariate adjustment with the AMW estimator currently in the literature. \cite{imai_essential_2009} do not explicitly provide an extension of the AMW estimator to incorporate covariate adjustment.
-One could consider an approach like that in \cite{rosenbaum:2002a}, using residuals from a model of the outcome in place of the raw outcomes.
-Additionally, one could simply add covariates to the regression formulation of the AMW estimator.
+To the best of our knowledge, there are no direct discussions of how to incorporate covariate adjustment with the AMW estimator currently in the literature. \cite{imai_essential_2009} do not explicitly provide an extension of the AMW estimator to incorporate covariate adjustment.
+That said, a natural approach could be to simply add covariates to the regression formulation of the AMW estimator.

-Outside of adjusted versions of the estimators discussed in this chapter, the literature includes a few additional proposals for analyses of pCRTs with covariate adjustment. \cite{small_randomization_2008} consider a number of covariate adjustment approaches including that of \cite{rosenbaum:2002a}, replacing raw outcomes with model residuals in their randomization-inference based estimators.
+Outside of adjusted versions of the estimators discussed in this chapter, there are a few additional proposals for analyses of pCRTs with covariate adjustment. \cite{small_randomization_2008} consider a number of covariate adjustment approaches including that of \cite{rosenbaum:2002a}, replacing raw outcomes with model residuals in their randomization-inference based estimators.
 Finally, \cite{wu_estimation_2014} propose an estimator that corrects for imbalances in the baseline covariate distributions between the two clusters in each pair by using a specific weighted average outcome within each cluster.

+A final note on covariate adjustment with pCRTs is that, in addition to the typical baseline covariates we may think of, \cite{middleton_unbiased_2015} and \cite{su_model-assisted_2021}, note that the cluster sizes can be a useful covariate in CRT analysis.
+These authors use the cluster size as a covariate for adjustment (not simply as a weighting factor), noting that the cluster size is a highly predictive covariate for cluster-total outcomes.
+The cluster size may also be predictive of cluster-mean outcomes, so it could be a worthwhile covariate to include in any adjustment, and can be a first step to improving precision beyond that of the baseline estimators.